Gram-ax/gramax/README.md

 ![Gramax logo](./logo.svg)

-Gramax  is a free, open-source application for creating, editing, and publishing documentation as a code.
-It stores all data locally in Markdown format, offering flexibility and offline access.
+[Gramax](https://gram.ax)  is a free, open-source application for creating, editing, and publishing docs as code.
+It stores all data locally in Markdown format, offering flexibility and offline access, and seamlessly integrates with Git for version control and collaboration.
 Whether you need a product documentation portal, an internal knowledge base, project documentation, or personal notes, Gramax is a versatile solution.

 ## Features

+-  **Visual Editor**: Makes editing Markdown-files easy for technical and non-technical users.

 -  **Cross-Platform**: Available as a desktop app (Windows, Mac, Linux) and a browser-based version.